altumguides/altumguides.github.io/index.md

 ![alt text](img/Interface.png)

 The UI consists of several parts that each have their own uses.
 I will break them down below and explain what each part is for.
+  1. The top left section of the page indicates whether or not a subject has been annotated.
+An empty box means no response has been recorded, otherwise, there will be a check in the box.
+When you submit, a dialogue box will appear in this section to show you that you have just submitted a response.
   - The top right section of the page contains a navigation panel.
 You can type in an index number and press the navigate button to tell the page to display the images of the subject at that index number.
   - The top middle section of the page contains information about the subject that the images are displayed of.
 Use this information to help decide whether or not a subject has sufficient distinct images.
 	  - `Celebrity Index`: The index of the subject.